-205 Main St., Nicholson The oldest parish in Wyoming County is Saint Patrick's, Nicholson.
+SAINT PATRICK'S PARISH 205 Main St., Nicholson The oldest parish in Wyoming County is Saint Patrick's, Nicholson.
 It began in 1854 as a mission (along with New Milford) of Saint Augustine in Silver Lake, Susquehanna County.
 In 1888, Bishop William O'Hara created Saint Patrick's Parish, with Our Lady of the Snows in Clarks Summit, Hillside Home (Clarks Summit State Hospital) and Tunkhannock as missions.

-CHURCH
+JOHN MITCHELL, LABOR ADVOCATE Lackawanna County Courthouse Square, Scranton

-898 Centre St, Freeland
+IMMACULATE CONCEPTION CHURCH 898 Centre St, Freeland

 Immaculate Conception Church in the Eckley Miners' Village, was dedicated in 1861.
 According to the Eckley Village website, it was built at the eastern end (the poorer side) of the town to serve the Irish parishioners who lived there in the 1850s and 1860s.
 The structure remains a prime example of a church erected in the coal fields.
+SAINT MATTHEW'S CHURCH 200 Brodhead Ave., East Stroudsburg When the Diocese was first formed in 1868, one of the first acts of Bishop O'Hara was to cause the construction of Saint Matthew's Church on property donated by the Delaware, Lackawanna and Western Railroad... on the corner of Brown and South Cortland Streets in East Stroudsburg.
+The church was completed in 1870 and was formally dedicated on August 28 1870.
+Saint Matthew's became a mission church of Saint Mary of Mt.
+Carmel in Dunmore: then later a mission church of Saint Catherine's in Moscow

+52 Liberty

-SAINT JOHN THE EVANGELIST PARISH 150 Terrace St., Honesdale The origins of Saint John the Evangelist Parish go back to 1826 when Irish families were attracted to Honesdale for the activities on the Delaware and Hudson Canal...
-Transporting coal from the Anthracite region, along with growth of its supporting industries, propelled the central Wayne County area from a one-cabin wilderness in 1826 to a Borough of approximately 2,250 by mid-century.
-Missionaries visited until Saint John became a parish in 1845.
-The present church
+150 Terrace St., Honesdale

+The origins of Saint John the Evangelist Parish go back to 1826 when Irish families were attracted to Honesdale for the activities on the Delaware and Hudson Canal...
+Transporting coal from the Anthracite region, along with growth of its